Q: What is Amazon GuardDuty?

 Yes.
 GuardDuty for S3 protection by default monitors all S3 buckets in your environment.

-No. GuardDuty has direct access to AWS CloudTrail S3 Data Event logs and you are not required to enable S3 data event logging in CloudTrail and incur the associated costs.
+No. GuardDuty has direct access to Amazon CloudTrail S3 Data Event logs and you are not required to enable S3 data event logging in CloudTrail and incur the associated costs.
 Note that GuardDuty does not store the logs and only uses it for its analysis.